alganAWESOME/Toontown-Autotask/README.md

 # Toontown Autotask

+I thought it would be cool to automate Toontown.
+Instructions will be released when the application is more usable.

 Adapted code from [learncodebygaming's OpenCV tutorial](https://github.com/learncodebygaming/opencv_tutorials/tree/master/007_canny_edge).
 In particular:
 - windowcapture.py, edgefilter.py, hsvfilter.py are unaltered
 - minor alterations to vision.py